 5./ Web coding IDE.
 On Mac Os X, it is mainly Eclipse-clones like Aptana (buggy) or netbeans (free, which i loved for years, but slow), Textmate, Sublime Text or Coda.
 I’m perfectly fine with Coda 2, with a zest of a small freeware Fraise (formerly Smultron, and now gone commercial) or the trusty vim for quick editing.
 Coda allows you to manage website projects so you can set-and-forget your local (.dev) website, your production (.com) website and easily publish from one to the other.
 It also offer a version control system (although I prefer cornerstone) and an ssh console (which works great).
 Finally, i also use codekit for Sass development.

 6./ Multi-device testing.
-I’m using Adobe Edge Inspect to automatically refresh an iphone.
+I used to use Adobe Edge Inspect to automatically refresh connected mobile devices.
+I have since switched to Muir, as Adobe’s pricing is are just insane.
 Useful for Responsive web design testing.
 I also use iOS Simulator (comes with xCode) to test on tablets.
 I do not do any testing for Android, since the core of my work is websites, not applications, and therefore the testing is more about screen real estate than platform-specific hardware.

 Web builders are used to experimenting tools, and change them quite often.
 I had my share of changes across the years, but this setup seems to stick since a few months.
 Let me know your own setup and tricks, especially you, Windows user!